 Students are expected to be fully engaged in the intellectual life of the department throughout their studies, including attendance at DPhil workshops, participation in departmental seminars, OII research projects and the OII's events programme.
-Students are encouraged to make a significant contribution to a workshop or event, and they should consider ways throughout their studies to communicate about their work to the world at large.
+Students are encouraged to make a significant contribution to a workshop or event, and they should consider ways throughout their studies to express their work to the world at large through the Internet.